jwheare/mollusc/README.md

+# Abandoned

+This project is abandoned as of 6 October 2015.
+The oyster site has changed and the scraper no longer works.
+Feel free to fork and fix it.
+I no longer live in London so don't have a personal use for it anymore.

+---

 Mollusc is a browser for your Oyster pay as you go history.
 You can run it on your server or localhost.

 You’ll get a bar chart and table breakdown of how your balance changed each month.
 Top ups are highlighted in green, fares above £3 in red.
 The £10 auto top-up threshold is shown as a red line.